 Less known than the famous red variety, green borscht is often made in summertime when getting fresh sorrel is easy.
 It is an herby and bright soup, perfect for those who want something a little lighter than than the earthy beetroot version.

-Borscht, also spelled borsh or borshch or borsch (and more), traditionally refers to the Ukrainian beetroot soup that is popular in much of Eastern Europe.
+Borscht, also spelled borsh or borshch or borsch (and more), traditionally refers to the Ukrainian beetroot soup that is popular in much of Eastern Europe and known worldwide.
 However there is another popular variation, green borscht, which replaces the earthy red beetroot with fresh and tangy sorrel.

-I’ve previously used sorrel in my recipe for Sorrel Salmon in the French style, but here I’m giving you another traditional Ukrainian home style recipe.
+I’ve previously used sorrel in my recipe for Sorrel Salmon in the French style, but here I’m giving you another popular Ukrainian recipe.

 While there are plenty of ways a Ukrainian would prepare green borscht, this version is actually Alona’s recipe.
 We’ve been spending the past two weeks in her hometown and her family have been kind enough to teach me all sorts of traditional recipes.
 Some of my favorites are her grandmother’s liver cake and her mom’s Ukrainian cherry cheesecake.